-Due to the Company's emergence from bankruptcy and overall restructuring, the Company has recorded a full valuation allowance on all deferred tax assets.
+Due to the Company's emergence from bankruptcy and overall restructuring, the Company has recorded a full valuation allowance on all U.S. federal and state deferred tax assets.
 The Company has determined that no accruals related to uncertainty in tax positions are required.